CASE STUDY

 Each vendor submitted a written proposal outlining their technical approach, project schedule, risk/mitigation strategy, total cost, expected level of effort from the government, and past performance for similar size, scope, and technology projects.

-TSRI offered an automated code roll tool capable of converting 95% of the legacy SBSS code, which minimized costs and allowed Team ARRAY to focus on overall conversion quality instead of manual code conversion; TSRI also provided the highest probability of meeting the 25-month schedule.
+TSRI offered an automated code roll tool capable of converting 95% of the legacy SBSS code, which minimized costs and allowed the Team to focus on overall conversion quality instead of manual code conversion; TSRI also provided the highest probability of meeting the 25-month schedule.

 TSRI offered an automatically generated blueprint capability that provided the direct 1-to-1 COBOL-to-Java traceability and accountability required to confirm that all software capabilities in the “as-is” system migrate into the “to-be” system and automatically identify any Unisys operating system gaps as a result.

-Team ARRAY’s goal from the outset was to assist PEO BES successfully launch a high-confidence information technology (IT) program.
+The Team’s goal from the outset was to assist PEO BES successfully launch a high-confidence information technology (IT) program.
 Enhancing the probability of success required due diligence and commitment by both government and industry.

 Collectively, government and industry invested the time and resources to fully understand the requirements, risks, and timelines to ensure the ILS-S re-platform program was delivered as promised.